Businesses Franchises Brokers

 Rubber & Plastic Manufacturing Business Revenue

-Lower Quartile Median Average Upper Quartile
+Metric Lower Quartile Median Average Upper Quartile

-Median revenue based on reported financials of rubber and plastic product manufacturing businesses sold during five years between 2020 and 2024.
+Median revenue based on reported financials of rubber and plastic product manufacturing businesses sold during five years between 2021 and 2025.

 How Revenue and Earnings Level Affects Business Values